scaleoutsystems/fedn/docs/cli.rst

 CLI
 =================================

-The Scaleout Edge Command-Line Interface (CLI) is a powerful tool that allows users to interact with the Scaleout Edge server.
-It provides a comprehensive set of commands to manage and operate various components of the Scaleout Edge network, including starting services, managing sessions, and retrieving data.
+The Scaleout Edge Command-Line Interface (CLI) is designed to streamline management of the Scaleout Edge platform, making it easier for users to deploy, monitor and interact with their federated learning networks.

 With the Scaleout Edge CLI, users can: